43081j/43081j.github.io/_posts/2019-03-26-using-stylelint-with-lit.md

 ## Wrap up

-So this was a quick one, I know, but hopefully it helps out those of you who ran into the same issue I did.

-Of course, go ahead and configure all the rules you want on top of this and personalise it as you please.
-This is just a quick base config for you to build on.

-Oh and while I do say, "lint all the things", I would highly recommend you turn off most or all stylistic lint rules (in JS and CSS) and use a formatter such as [prettier](https://github.com/prettier/prettier) instead.
+I was stuck for quite some time having literally no clue how on earth I lint some "pseudo-CSS" from inside some template expression.
+A few people seemed to be in the same situation, so I hope this helped you out and gave a good idea of the direction to head in.

+Don't forget to try out a code formatter too, such as [prettier](https://github.com/prettier/prettier)!
+You should totally make use of something like this instead of relying on stylistic lint rules.

+I had such crazily customised lint rules until I came to the revelation that I just need to format code automatically instead of relying on _mere humans_.
+Now our development process is much smoother, highly recommended.

-Enjoy becoming as much of a pain as I am with my error-level max line length and JSDoc rules :x
+Anyhow, enjoy becoming as much of a pain as I am with my error-level max line length and JSDoc rules :x